melihbahar/dream/README.md

 2) Deploy to ECR - On each change to the main branch, the app is built and pushed to ECR with a new tag. (after making sure the unittests are passing)
 3) Deploy to Docker Hub - On each change to the main branch, the app is built and pushed to Docker Hub.
 This is actually not needed but I used to play around with the image etc. and testing.
-4) Deploy EC2 machines on ECS - I used Terraform to deploy EC2 machines on AWS. (after pushing the image to ECR) (The Terraform code of the ECR repo creation is not included in this repo as I already ran it and not required for the CI/CD)
+4) Deploy EC2 machines on Amazon - I used Terraform to deploy EC2 machines on AWS. (after pushing the image to ECR) (The Terraform code of the ECR repo creation is not included in this repo as I already ran it and not required for the CI/CD)
-5) Deploy the app to ECS - I used Terraform to deploy the app to EC2 machine.
+5) Deploy the app to EC2 - I used Terraform to deploy the app to EC2 machine.
 NOTE: This is not best practice!
 I just did it so that I could get the app working on an EC2 machine and test it.
-In a real world scenario, I would use ECS (Fargate or EC2) or EKS to deploy the app in a more structured and scalable way.
+In a real world scenario, I would use ECS (Fargate or EC2) or more probably EKS (with K8s) to deploy the app in a more structured and scalable way.
-Obviously, I would also use a load balancer and/or auto-scaling etc. to make it more production grade.
+Obviously, I would also use a load balancer and/or auto-scaling (if required) etc. to make it more production grade.

 ## Proof!

 ![Image](images/img_4.png)

 Notice that the EC2 machine is running with the instance_id "i-0f2b6b2b2b2b2b2b2" and outputting us the public IP address.